The Gallipoli Campaign

 Mustafa Kemal was promoted to Pasha, and he went on to lead the establishment of the Turkish Republic.
 Now, of course, he is known as Kemal Atatürk.

-25 April is now observed as ANZAC Day, with some huge crowds gathering at Gallipoli.
+25 April is now observed as ANZAC Day, with large crowds gathering at Gallipoli.

 The book Military Misfortunes: The Anatomy of Failure in War by historians Eliot Cohen and John Gooch presents the Gallipoli campaign as a textbook example of a military failure caused by overconfidence.
 It would start with a large-scale amphibious landing, a complex military operation with which the British had little experience.
 It would immediately involve combat against an opponent dug into a harsh and hilly landscape of rocky outcroppings and ravines, what they call "one of the finest natural fortresses in the world."
 The British military leaders had estimated that the Allied forces would need at least 150,000 troops with 300 artillery pieces to take Gallipoli.